addiscent/php-server-mon-sys/README.md

     After that command has reloaded the service containers, _PHP Server Monitor_ will continue its job of monitoring services, and collecting and storing data in the  _PHP Server Monitor_ database.

 #### Transitioning From Evaluation To Production
 When you have finished learning what _Php-Server-Mon-Sys_ is all about, it is likely you will wish to discard the data accumulated during evaluation.
-It may be very advantageous to perform this procedure at the same time you perform the procedures described in the sections below, _The_ _PHP Server Monitor_ _Database Passwords_ and _The_ _PHP Server Monitor_ _Time Zone_.
+It may be very advantageous to perform this procedure at the same time you perform the procedures described in the sections below, _PHP Server Monitor_ _Database Passwords_ and _PHP Server Monitor_ _Time Zone_.

 Deleting the database causes _Php-Server-Mon-Sys_ to automatically create a new one.
 Therefore, the easiest and fastest way to create an empty database, (discard the old data), is to simply delete the existing _PHP Server Monitor_ database.
 Keep in mind that deleting the database deletes all data previously created during _PHP Server Monitor_ Initialization.
 In addition to all _PHP Server Monitor_ server history data, the list of _PHP Server Monitor_ servers and any _PHP Server Monitor_ user and admin accounts are deleted.